 The College of Education offers degrees and certification programs designed to meet the Idaho standards and requirements for initial certification of professional school personnel approved by the Idaho State Board of Education and the Idaho State Department of Education.
 Persons holding degrees are eligible for certification-only programs.
-See the separate Certification-only requirements for each Certification Program.
 An Accelerated Certification Sequence of Courses is available for those who already hold a bachelor's degree and who are interested in the Idaho Standard Secondary Certificate.
-Idaho also permits eligible persons to become certificated teachers without following a standard teacher education program through one of several Alternative Routes.
+Idaho also permits eligible persons to become certificated teachers without following a standard teacher education program through Alternative Certification.
 Candidates for the Standard Secondary Certificate can also add endorsements to their certificate before or after graduation.

 Persons completing an initial certification program (a.k.a.
 Program Completers) are eligible for recommendation from the College of Education for a standard teaching certificate as follows: